pylint-dev/astroid/doc/inference.rst

 Crash course into astroid's inference
 --------------------------------------

-Let's see some examples on how the inference might work in in ``astroid``.
+Let's see some examples on how the inference might work in ``astroid``.

 First we'll need to do a detour through some of the ``astroid``'s APIs.